ntoll/ntoll.github.io/article/offas-dyke-1/index.md

 <figcaption>Setting off from The First Hurdle.</figcaption>
 </figure>

-Yes dear reader, completely independently of each other we have purchased pretty much the same GorTex jackets and trousers, so we definitely look like a the middle aged "Mr. and Mrs." that we so clearly and unwittingly are. :-)
+Yes dear reader, independently of each other we have purchased pretty much the same GorTex jackets and trousers.
+We definitely look like the middle aged "Mr. and Mrs." that we so clearly and unwittingly are. :-)

 I have on my phone an [Ordinance Survey](https://www.ordnancesurvey.co.uk/) app into which I can load pre-planned [GPX files](https://en.wikipedia.org/wiki/GPS_Exchange_Format) that define our route.
-I created our GPX routes back in January (based upon the official "Offa's Dyke" guide - sadly Offa is no longer with us to sign such books), and careful testing during our training sessions showed the OS app was the clear winner for ease of use and simplicity.
+I created our GPX routes back in January (based upon the official "Offa's Dyke" guide - sadly [Offa](https://en.wikipedia.org/wiki/Offa_of_Mercia) is no longer with us to sign such books), and careful testing during our training sessions showed the Ordinance Survey app was the clear winner for ease of use and simplicity.

-However, we could have saved ourselves the trouble, because a squirrel like ranger, with a love of acorns had clearly marked our route at every turn.
+However, we could have saved ourselves the trouble: a squirrel like ranger, with a love of acorns had clearly marked our route at every turn.
 Actually, because the Offa's Dyke route is designated a [National Trail](https://en.wikipedia.org/wiki/National_Trails) (and there are several of these in the UK) an acorn logo is used to tell you you're